Unity-Technologies/datasetinsights/tf-dataflow/README.md

    **Notes:**
    - `--job-dir` will be your output path where model and checkpoint files will live.
 To keep your training job clean, make sure `--job-dir` exist and be empty.
 By default Google AI Platform will try to read checkpoint files in `--job-dir` and continue training.
    - Be careful about the value you give to `train_batch_size`.
 Depending on your compute resources configuration, making batch size too big can cause OOM failure easily for Google AI Platform.
+   - Check `--num_classes` value to make sure it matches your annotation definitions.
+Wrong number of classes would cause TensorFlow error.
    - Check `--num_eval_images` value if your training job failed in the middle of evaluation.
 Make sure the value you give is less than or equal to the total number of images for validation in path `--validation_data_path`.
    - If you are trying to continue training using checkpoint files, make sure `--max_steps` is larger that the previous run, otherwise the training job will just do evaluation and quit.
    - `--image_sizes` is "height,width".
 By default for SynthDet demo project it is "960,1280".